eikes/eikes_scaffolding/README.md

     // Font Awesome
     @import "fontawesome/font-awesome";

+Be sure to remove any styles the ```app/assets/stylesheets/scaffolds.scss``` file so it doesn't mess up your layout.

 This gem creates a rake task which copies eikes scaffolding templates to /lib/templates

     rake eikes:templates:copy